Getting the most of git

 Create a README

-1. On the main page, navigate to the bottom that says “Add a README”.
+- On the main page, navigate to the bottom that says “Add a README” (this options only apears when there is no README in ther repo.

-7. Come back to the main page to see the README.
+- Come back to the main page, now it will show the content of the README.

 The new file and the changes you do on GitHub are only on the remote repository until you make a pull from the local repo.
 If you make changes on the local repo while it not up to date, you may encounter merge conflicts, which lead to headaches.
 This happens when the version of a file on the local repo is not compatible with its version on the remote repo.
 In those cases, git cannot decide which version is the right one and you have to do it yourself.